jo-gross/Cocktail-Manager/README.md

 > Push your changes without creating a migration
 >
 > ```sh
-> yarn prisma db push
+> pnpm prisma db push
 > ```
 >
 > When you are done with your changes, create a migration
 >
 > ```sh
-> yarn prisma migrate dev
+> pnpm prisma migrate dev
 > ```
 >
 > All other help can be found in the [Prisma Documentation](https://www.prisma.io/docs/orm/prisma-migrate)